 Since graduating from seminary over 30 years ago, committees have asked many “closed-ended” questions about whatever hot-button issues were popular at the time — like “inerrancy” and “Calvinism”.
 I have learned that oftentimes when somebody asks about my beliefs on the authority of the Bible, they’re actually asking a “political” question; they’re asking who I side with in the SBC.
 Unfortunately, a simple “yes/no” answer simply doesn’t answer the real question in the mind of the committee.

-A committee recently sent me a few questions.
+A few years ago, a committee sent me a few questions.
 I was thoroughly impressed with the substance of the questions!
 It appeared that they genuinely understood the issues behind the questions!
 How refreshing!

-My answers, along with my blog and social media profiles should paint a very good picture of who I am and what I care about.
+My answers, along with my blog, sermons, and social media posts should paint a very good picture of who I am and what I care about.
 Here are the questions they asked, plus a few more that I have added.
 As always, if you need further clarification, just ask!

 Who are your role models/mentors for ministry and what about them do you admire?